 Note: The following instructions use the PGDATA and PGLOG environment variables.
-See supplementary content APPENDIX-F for instructions on configuring PGDATA and APPENDIX-I for PGLOG.
+Refer to APPENDIX-F for instructions on configuring PGDATA and APPENDIX-I for PGLOG.

-First, as the database administrator (shown here as "postgres"), check if log_connections is enabled by running the following SQL:
+As the database administrator (shown here as "postgres"), check if log_connections is enabled by running the following SQL: